From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

-In particular, we draw inspiration from the legal concept of adversarial and inquisitorial models of justice systems.
-In an \textbf{inquisitorial model}, the judge appointed by higher authorities assumes an active role in investigating the facts, directing the collection of evidence, and shaping the development of the case.
+In this paper, we draw inspiration from the legal concept of adversarial and inquisitorial models of justice systems.
+In an \textbf{inquisitorial model}, the judge appointed by higher authorities assumes an active role in investigating the facts, directing the collection of evidence, and shaping the case development~\cite{damaska1972evidentiary, damaska1986faces}.
 In comparison, in an \textbf{adversarial model}, the opposing parties have the primary responsibility for defining the issues in dispute, investigating the facts, and advancing their cases, whereas the judge plays a neutral, passive role in ensuring procedural fairness~\cite{damaska1972evidentiary, damaska1986faces}.
-As such, adversarial models are often perceived by users as having higher procedural justice, whereas inquisitorial models are seen as better positioned to identify the truth~\cite{sevier2014truth, thibaut1978theory}.
-Inquisitorial systems are widely adopted in continental European countries like Germany and France, whereas adversarial models are commonly used in English-speaking countries like the United States and the United Kingdom.
-In reality, there exist no purely inquisitorial or adversarial legal systems; instead, legal systems typically blend elements of both models, representing a spectrum of power distributions between judges and the opposing parties~\cite{thibaut1973procedural}.
+As a result, prior work suggests that adversarial models are often perceived as offering higher procedural justice~\cite{thibaut1975procedural, thibaut1978theory, sevier2014truth}, while inquisitorial models are more strongly oriented toward truth-finding~\cite{sevier2014truth, lind1973discovery, damaska1986faces}; however, both procedural justice and accuracy depend heavily on jurisdiction-specific rules and implementation practices~\cite{turner2019purposes, bamberger2011privacy}.
+Inquisitorial systems are widely adopted in continental European countries like Germany and France, whereas adversarial models are commonly used in English-speaking countries like the United States and the United Kingdom~\cite{ploscowe1935development}.
+In reality, there exist no purely inquisitorial or adversarial legal systems; instead, legal systems typically blend elements of both models, representing a spectrum of power distributions between judges and the opposing parties~\cite{thibaut1973procedural, freiberg2011post}.